Understand calling in Microsoft Teams

 To learn more about emergency address and locations, review What are emergency locations, addresses and call routing?

-By default, Phone System voicemail works with Exchange Online; however, it has a minimum supported Exchange on-premises version and deployment model to allow delivery of voicemail messages to user mailboxes in the on-premises Exchange deployment.
+By default, Cloud Voicemail works with Exchange Online; however, it has a minimum supported Exchange on-premises version and deployment model to allow delivery of voicemail messages to user mailboxes in the on-premises Exchange deployment.

-A fallback mechanism has been implemented so that Phone System voicemail can resend messages by using SMTP, which means users who have a mailbox on a third-party email system will receive their voicemail messages.
+A fallback mechanism has been implemented so that Cloud Voicemail can resend messages by using SMTP, which means users who have a mailbox on a third-party email system will receive their voicemail messages.
 This mechanism doesn’t include guaranteed service uptime or other voicemail features such as changing voicemail greetings.

 - Review Azure PBX voicemail support for Exchange Server to understand how to enable on-premises Exchange to support Phone System voicemail.